 By Archie Bosman:

-Before starting this valve spring story I thought I had a grasp of its mechanics but then as it developed it became evermore complicated until it reached a point where I doubted if I had any intuitive understanding of how these operations worked!
+Before starting this valve spring story I thought I had a grasp of its mechanics but then as it developed it became ever more complicated until it reached a point where I doubted if I had any intuitive understanding of how valve springs and their attendant valve gear function!

 With regard to the valve when fully open—at maximum valve lift—most engine builders desire the valve spring to be within 0.050in to 0.060in of coil bound.
 This almost coil-bound condition returns the coil spring to a uniform, stable shape on every closing cycle.